jmontross/karmagrove/README.md

 Karma Grove
 ===========

-This is [Karma Grove](www.karmagrove.com), an experiment in conscious capitalism
+This is [Karma Grove](www.karmagrove.com), an experiment in conscious commerce

 Mission
 ===========